 For a long time I could not eat raw vegetables.
 I had trouble digesting them.
 I also could not eat big meals or go too long between my meals.
 Switching to raw milk enabled me to enjoy milk without bloating.
 I also began to make kefir and kombucha.

 b.
-Tuesday Therapy
+Tuesday Therapy and Stress Relief Methods

 I have a friend whom I usually see on Tuesdays for an afternoon of mutual sharing, encouragement and laughter.
 It’s been such a blessing to have someone who listens and understands.
 Often the ones who understand and don’t get tired of listening are the ones struggling with similar problems.